Need Help?

 Once you have clarity and validation, it's time to act.
 Share your solution or problem with others for feedback.
 If everyone agrees that it’s worth pursuing, you’re on the right track.
 Now, go ahead and dive in with confidence, knowing that you’re solving a real, validated problem.

-• Example: After verifying the need for a desk organizer, you design a prototype and share it with your colleagues.
+• Example: After verifying the need for a desk organizer, you design a model and share it with your friends.
 Their feedback helps you refine the design, ensuring that the final product meets broader needs.

 Conclusion: